microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/05-RetrainingAndEvaluation.md

 ## Success criteria

-1. A retrained model (with better performance) is created and registered with Azure ML Model Registry
+1. A retrained model (if necessary with better performance) is created and registered within the Azure ML Model Registry

 2. A container image for your retrained model is created under Azure ML Images